 Hike along the Brenta Trek Expert, a famous long distance, trans-Brenta footpath.
 Click here for photos from our trip.

-Rub elbows with local alpinists at the Rifugio Pedrotti, an Italian mountaineers hut.
+Rub elbows with local alpinists at the Rifugio Pedrotti, an Italian mountaineer's hut.

 Sip cappupuccino along the shores of Lago di Molveno, one of Italy's best-kept-secret lakes.

 Unlock the mysteries of the Brenta Dolomites, Italy’s westernmost extremity of rugged limestone peaks.
 Bordered by the Swiss Alps to the west and the Austrian Alps to the north, the Brenta mountains tower above celebrity-studded Lake Garda and its lesser known, but equally spectacular, Lago di Molveno.
-Similar to the rest of the Dolomites range that stretches across northeastern Italy, the Brenta mountains are renowned for the spectacular colors they reflect during sunsrise and sunset.
+Similar to the rest of the Dolomites range that stretches across northeastern Italy, the Brenta mountains are renowned for the spectacular colors they reflect during sunrise and sunset.
 Unlike the bulk of the Dolomites, however, where Austro-Hungarian history mixes with Ladin as well as Italian, the Dolomiti di Brenta enjoy a purely Italian culture.
 If you’d rather say “Grazie” than “Danke” during your Dolomites hiking tour, then this is the trip for you.

-Travel independently by rail to Trento, and then via bus to Madonna di Campiglio, which is about a two hour ride.
-Tonight we will overnight in a lovely five-star hotel.
-Meet your guide and group for a brief orientation and dinner.
+Travel independently by rail to Trento then bus to Madonna di Campiglio, which is about a two-hour bus ride.
+Meet your guide(s) and group for cocktails and dinner.

-Awake to a delicious Italian breakfast then depart.
+Awake to a delicious Italian breakfast, then depart.